 Another great way to develop skills and experience is to apply for research fellowships, both within and outside of Brandeis.
 The Academic Fellowships office can help guide you through the steps in applying to academic fellowships and scholarships such as Fulbright and Rhodes.
-Click here for a list of fellowships available to Brandeis undergraduates.
+View a list of fellowships available to Brandeis undergraduates.

-The American Anthropological Associating has youtube webinars with useful information on career exploration, resume development, and more!
+The American Anthropological Association has YouTube webinars with useful information on career exploration, resume development and more!

 Anthropologists work in a range of industries; even helping to develop a self driving car!

 A Brandeis alum with an anthropology major has had a varied and exciting career trajectory